I’ve seen early maths done really well in schools over the years.

 How much do we need?
 Can I have two?
 How many more shall we get?
 Can I have the same?
 Can you share them between three teddies?
 The key here is to develop knowledge and problem solving through interactions with adults.

 Use the outdoors to engage with maths in a physical way.
 I use chalk to mark how far children can jump, or roll, or fly a paper aeroplane.

 Measure using footsteps and write the number next to the mark with the child’s name.
 Who jumped the furthest?
 Who can beat five?
 Learning through landscapes offers some great ideas.

 Stories are a great place to develop mathematical learning.

-As well as the obvious Goldilocks and the Three Bears, Three Little Pigs or The Hungry Caterpillar, most stories will contain scenarios where you can develop children’s problem-solving or mathematical thinking.
+As well as the obvious Goldilocks and the Three Bears, Three Little Pigs or The Hungry Caterpillar, most stories will contain scenarios in which you can develop children’s problem solving or mathematical thinking.

 Nicky Clements is head of EYFS at Victoria Academies Trust.
 She tweets @nickyclements71